gazay/spik/README.rdoc

-# Let spike with Rails!
+# Let spik with Rails!

 The idea of this gem is experimenting with meta-programming abilities of Ruby.
 I want to talk with at first AR by imperative language.